 Chop the potatoes roughly into “great coarse chips” and add to the pan.
 Give the mixture a few stirs.
 Toss the whole peppers into the pan.
 Add salt and freshly ground pepper.

-Let the potatoes and onions and peppers and garlic cook until the potatoes are tender, about 45 minutes, stirring occasionally.
+Let the potatoes and onions and peppers and garlic cook until the potatoes are tender, about 45 to 60 minutes, stirring occasionally.